Betfair Cheltenham offer: Get £30 in free bets for the festival

 How to spend your Betfair Cheltenham free bets

-The Cheltenham Gold Cup is the highlight of the week, run on Friday before a huge audience at Prestbury Park with millions worldwide watching the action live on ITV and through the Betfair live stream, which is free for all members.
+The Cheltenham Gold Cup is the highlight of the week, run on Friday before a huge audience at Prestbury Park, with millions worldwide watching the action live on TV and through the Betfair live stream that’s free for all members.

 Galopin Des Champs is the current market leader, and he’s looked imperious this season in all his starts.
 The only question marks thrown at him are around the extra distance of the Gold Cup and the final slog up the hill.
 A really strong finisher may just catch him but on everything we’ve seen this season there’s no reason to desert him now and he’s a strong fancy in the biggest race of the week.